 ### Translations

 Klaro already provides translations for many languages.
-These are made available as XLIFF files in `Resources/Private/Translations`.
+They are exposed as XLIFF files in `Resources/Private/Translations`.

-- by creating you own XLIFF files overriding the default ones
+- creating your own XLIFF files that override the defaults,

-- by overriding the corresponding path in the fusion prototypes `Sandstorm.CookiePunch:Config.Translations` or `Sandstorm.CookiePunch:Config`
+- overriding the corresponding path in the Fusion prototypes `Sandstorm.CookiePunch:Config.Translations` or `Sandstorm.CookiePunch:Config`.

-Labels of services in your Settings.CookiePunch.yml can be translated like this:
+Service labels in your `Settings.CookiePunch.yaml` can be translated like this:

 ```